FAQs

 Email Daniel.McElhone@DurhamFA.com or Joseph.Dredge@DurhamFA.com for support on applications.

 When you accept the grant on your Football Foundation Account, you'll be able to claim your first payment.
-Log in to your Account and follow the step by step guide on how to make your claim.
+Log in to your Account and follow the step by step guide on how to make your claim – the whole claim process is now online.

-Before you can claim your first payment, a minimum of two representatives from the organisation must complete a Grounds Management Association Level 1 Football Groundsmanship course (ONLINE) and evidence of completion is provided to the Foundation, before any payments are released.
-The cost of the course can be claimed back within your year 1 claim submission which is £71 per person.
+Before you can claim your first payment a minimum of two representatives from the Organisation must complete a Grounds Management Association Level 1 Football Groundsmanship course (ONLINE) and evidence of completion is provided to the Football Foundation, before any payments are released.
+The cost of the course can be claimed back within your year 1 claim submission.

 After 12 months has elapsed from your last claim and you have submitted your two PitchPower assessments, you will be prompted to submit your second (third, fourth, fifth and sixth) grant claim.
 You will be required to evidence the total spend for works completed at the site, this includes your partnership funding contribution.